 Fashion fit, slim fit, or Euro fit t-shirts generally all mean the same thing: the shirts have a narrower body shape with tighter sleeves, usually ideal for active body types, women and younger adults.
 Men’s fashion fit t-shirts (often labeled unisex) are suggested for retail clients that are re-selling their shirts.

 Unisex and men’s fashion fit t-shirts come in various fabrics and fits, but there is one main area to consider when it comes to unisex shirts: side seams!
 T-shirts with side seams have better structure and a more consistent fit because they are tailored to the body.
 Tubular tees are cheaper to make because they require less cutting and sewing.
 However, with less cutting and sewing comes less accuracy and lower quality.
-If cost is more important than quality, go with styles that have side seams!
+If qualityis more important than cost, go with styles that have side seams!
 The difference is worth it.

 Women’s shirts are designed for a woman’s body, but there are different fits for different folks.
 Most of these shirts generally have shorter sleeves and run smaller than men’s or unisex shirt sizing.
 How much smaller?
 Unfortunately, there’s no industry standard to apparel sizing, so the answer is relative to the brand and the specific fit of each style.
 Different women’s fitted shirts are designed to fit in different ways and women’s fashion styles are constantly evolving.
 Current trends lean towards looser fitting t-shirts for streetwear brands, but finding the right t-shirt should be about comfort and confidence – not the latest fad.